hemaniprisha/IOS101PreWork/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## App Brainstorming

+**1. Strava** (Sports/Tracking)
+- Tracks runs, bike rides, and workouts with detailed metrics
+- Social features: share workouts, join challenges, and compare performance with friends
+- Leaderboards and segments for friendly competition

+**2. NBA App** (Sports/Entertainment)
+- Live game updates, highlights, and stats in real time
+- Personalized notifications for favorite teams and players
+- Interactive features like polls, quizzes, and fantasy integration

+**3. Overwolf** (Gaming/Overlay Platform)
+- In-game overlays for stats, guides, and live streaming tools
+- Integrates with multiple games to provide real-time tracking and notifications
+- Community apps for tournaments and leaderboards

+**4. Notion** (Productivity/Organization)
+- Fully customizable workspace for notes, projects, and databases
+- Drag-and-drop content organization with templates and widgets
+- Real-time collaboration with teammates

+**5. Zwift** (Sports/Gaming Hybrid)
+- Gamified cycling and running experience indoors
+- Multiplayer virtual worlds where users can train and compete together
+- Real-time stats, leaderboards, and interactive courses